Scouting America

 8. Go on an Expedition.
 Complete the following:

-• (a) With your parent or guardian's permission and under the supervision of your merit badge counselor or a counselor-approved qualified person, use the planning steps you learned in requirement 6 and the preparations you completed in requirement 7 to personally undertake an actual expedition to an area you have not previously explored.
+• (a) With your parent or guardian's permission and under the supervision of your counselor or a counselor-approved qualified person, use the planning steps you learned in requirement 6 and the preparations you completed in requirement 7 to personally undertake an actual expedition to an area you have not previously explored.

 • (c) After you return, compile a report on the results of your expedition and how you accomplished your objective(s).
 Include a statement of the objectives, note your findings and observations, include photos, note any discoveries, report any problems or adverse events, and have a conclusion (whether you reached your objective or not).
 The post-expedition report must be at least one page and no more than three; one page can be photos, graphs, or figures.